5 Strategies How to Finance a Gap Year Before College

 These days, a college degree is pretty much mandatory to gain entrance into the working world.

-Heading off to begin your undergraduate studies right after high school is the norm for most students but if you're burned out on reading, writing
+Heading off to begin your undergraduate studies right after high school is the norm for most students but if you're burned out on reading, writing and arithmetic, waiting can work to your advantage.

 Taking a gap year between high school and college gives you an opportunity to reenergize and explore your interests so you'll have a better idea of what you want to study once it's time to begin your freshman year.

-Using the time to volunteer, either locally or abroad, is also an excellent way to gain some real-world experience, which can be a major ace in the hole when you're ready to
+Using the time to volunteer, either locally or abroad, is also an excellent way to gain some real-world experience, which can be a major ace in the hole when you're ready to kick start your career.

-Figuring out gap year finance issues is usually the biggest challenge but there are several ways to cover the expense that
+Figuring out gap year finance issues is usually the biggest challenge but there are several ways to cover the expense that don't involve racking up a load of debt or promising your firstborn to a guy named Rumpelstiltskin.

 1. Apply For a Scholarship or Grant